utksi/Elstruct-Journal-Club/2025-02-27/README.md

-## Papers that will be discussed in the coming meeting
+## Papers that was discussed in the meeting

 1. ### Review of commercial nuclear fusion projects  [\[Read\]](https://doi.org/10.3389/fenrg.2023.1157394)
 Samuele Meschini et al.